ray-project/ray/doc/source/data/consuming-datastreams.rst

   :end-before: __iter_batches_end__

-Datasets can be passed to Ray tasks or actors and accessed by these iteration methods.
+Datastreams can be passed to Ray tasks or actors and accessed by these iteration methods.
-This does not incur a copy, since the blocks of the Dataset are passed by reference as Ray objects:
+This does not incur a copy, since the blocks of the Datastream are passed by reference as Ray objects:

 .. literalinclude:: ./doc_code/consuming_datastreams.py
   :language: python